 Books: Digital Gold; Cryptoassets: The Innovative Investor’s Guide to Bitcoin and Beyond; The Bitcoin Standard: Sound Money in a Digital Age

-We discuss the pros and cons of indexing strategies in this post.
-The landscape hasn’t changed much since then.
+We discuss the pros and cons of indexing strategies in this post, now slightly outdated.
 We still think Bletchley Indexes offer the most thoughtful and consistent approach to index construction.
-They have also added the ERC-20 token index recently, along with extractable data.
+They have recently added a useful total market index.
 Keep an eye on them.
 Smith + Crown and a team of academics at CRIX also run indexes; we cover them in the blog post.

-New to the scene is Bitwises’ Hold 10 Index.
+Also worth noting is the Bitwise Hold 10 Index.
 It incorporates some of the innovations that have been publicly discussed over the last few months.
 True to the name it tracks 10 large caps; but it weights them by 5 year inflation.
-This means Zcash, for instance, has a relatively large share of the index due to its inflation.
-The argument here is that the market has incorporated inflation rates into its valuations, and that those future coins should be considered in a valuation today.
-We’re cheered to see such sophistication in index design.
-Unlike the others, this is an investable index available to accredited investors.

 We like CryptoCompare for extractable historical data.
 They have a great API too.